Benzodiazepines, Sleeping Pills and Antidepressant Recovery Experts

 There have been many reports of withdrawal symptoms upon the discontinuation of Remeron or with a too rapid titration.
 The FDA states, "Patients currently taking Remeron should NOT discontinue treatment abruptly, due to risk of discontinuation symptoms.
 At the time that a medical decision is made to discontinue treatment with Remeron, a gradual reduction in the dose, rather than an abrupt cessation, is recommended."

 Many patients find that even with a gradual reduction Remeron withdrawal symptoms are too challenging and interfere with daily life.
-Our nonprofit was founded to help the public safely taper Remeron and we use slow taper schedules combined with calming, all-natural nutraceuticals to ease Remeron Withdrawal.
+Our nonprofit was founded to help the public safely taper Remeron and we use slow taper schedules combined with calming, all-natural nutraceuticals to help ease Remeron Withdrawal.

 Our non-profit company has assisted people in 73 countries to regain their freedom.
 We can help you.